jingchenyc/frontend-web-development-projects/README.md

 **Demo Links**: [Final (React + Vite)](https://jingchenyc.github.io/frontend-web-development-projects/final/tutor-website/dist/)

-**Description**: The final project showcases a React-based Single Page Application (SPA) that demonstrates my understanding of React components, state, props, and hooks.
+**Description**: The final project showcases a React-based Application that demonstrates my understanding of React components, state, props, and hooks.

 - **Key Features**:
   - Built using React with Vite for a modern development setup.